XFG16/YouTubeDiscordPresence/README.md

 ## Miscellaneous
  - Press `Alt` + `Enter` to show properties in Visual Studio

 **DISCLAIMER:** this is not a bootleg copy of PreMiD.
 On a more technical note, it works similar to the Spotify rich presence—it only appears **when a video is playing** and **disappears when there is no video or the video is paused**.
 In addition, it only displays the presence for videos.
 Idling and searching are **not displayed**.
-Features such as exclusions, fully customizable details, and thumbnail/album coverage are **unique and original** to YouTubeDiscordPresence.
+Features such as exclusions, fully customizable details, and thumbnail coverage are **unique and original** to YouTubeDiscordPresence.
+YouTubeDiscordPresence has not referenced nor is affiliated with PreMiD in any way whatsoever.

 ## License
 Licensed under the [MIT](https://github.com/XFG16/YouTubeDiscordPresence/blob/main/LICENSE.txt) license.